GoogleCloudPlatform/cloud-sql-go-connector/README.md

 #### Configure the connector

-Configure the connector as described above, replacing the conenctor ID with the DNS name.
+Configure the connector as described above, replacing the connector ID with the DNS name.

 Adapting the MySQL + database/sql example above: